 No because she didn't want to go to the depot area and unload the crate.
 She just objected to that. [laughs] People that did go back anyway, and met my family again later, they all said the same thing.
 'It's a good thing you didn't go back.'

-So she didn’t care either way, going back to Japan or staying?
+So your mom didn't care either way, going back to Japan or staying?

 She said, "Go back yourself if you want and I'll stay and raise Mitsuki by myself."
 And which she managed to do, of course.
 We came out of camp and we disembarked at Berkeley for no other reason except that she said she used to hear the bells chime at the UC campus, at Campanile, and she thought it was pretty.
 So she got off at the train station at Berkeley, nowhere to go with only $25 in her purse, looking for a place to live.